 I'm an ecologist and writer with a background in nature conservation.
 I have lived in the area since 2009 and I want to help where I can to encourage our local community to take a more active involvement in sustainable living and the recovery of nature.

 I'm a charity worker supporting unpaid family and friend workers.
-I’m also a writer and editor and. responsible for the monthly e-newsletter and our various social media accounts.
-I am proud to be part of a group who want to make our world more sustainable for our family and generations to come.
+I’m also a writer and editor and. responsible for the monthly e-newsletter.
+I am proud to be part of a working to make our world more sustainable for our family and generations to come.